 Original boutiques and signature retailers add charm and entice shoppers into the city’s many distinct neighborhoods.
-Hipsters prowl for high-voltage clothing and trendy home furnishings in Uptown, while sophisticates ponder elite labels and lux housewares in the nearby 50th & France area.
-Packed with locally owned gift shops, bakeries and bookstores, Linden Hills in southwest Minneapolis personifies the independent spirit of the city’s neighborhoods, where ethnic flavors and lifestyles vary.
+The North Loop is the city’s latest retail hot spot with new shops popping up regularly.
+The Loop is lined with trendy and unique boutiques including Martinpatrick3, Ribnick Fur & Leather and the Foundry.
+The North Loop is still transforming which means more there are more boutiques to come.
+Hipsters are constantly on the prowl for high-voltage clothing and trendy home furnishings in Uptown.
+Packed with locally owned gift shops, bakeries and bookstores, Linden Hills in southwest Minneapolis personifies the independent spirit of the city’s neighborhoods, where ethnic flavors and lifestyles vary

-Minneapolis made retail history in 1956 when Southdale Center in suburban Edina opened as the world’s first enclosed mall.
+Minneapolis made retail history in 1956 when Southdale Center in suburban Edina opened as world’s first enclosed mall.
 This bright, airy location continually delights with myriad stores, energetic restaurants and a movie theater.
-Nearby Galleria refined the mall concept to further applause, showcasing high-end retailers, casually elegant dining and spa services.
-On the other end of the spectrum, Albertville Premium Outlets, west of Minneapolis, discount designer duds for those who crave a range of shopping experiences.
+Nearby Galleria refined the mall concept to further applause, showcasing high-end retailers casually elegant dining and spa services.
+Sophisticates ponder elite labels and lux houseware on 50th and France in Edina.
+On the other end of the spectrum, Albertville Premium Outlets, west of Minneapolis, discount designer duds for those who crave a range of shopping experience.

 DISCOUNTS & BARGAINS

-> Retail therapy comes cheap in Minneapolis.
-Neiman Marcus and Saks Off Fifth operate discount outlets downtown, where locally based Target sells affordable, stylish wares inside its flagship store.
+> Retail therapy comes cheap in Minneapolis,where locally based Target sells affordable, stylish wares inside its flagship store.
 Albertville Premium Outlets offer 100 stores, including Banana Republic and Polo Ralph Lauren.
 And the bargains inside Mall of America’s discount stores are surpassed only by its mammoth interiors, which guests can gawk at for free.

 > In Minnesota, there's no sales tax on clothing or shoes!